AllynMcKennaPatterson/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md

 <img src="https://raw.githubusercontent.com/allynmckennapatterson/digital-rain-cpp/main/docs/assets/images/Print_Flowchart.png" width="500" height="800">
 </div>

-My printing algorithm loops through each character in
+My printing algorithm loops through and prints each character in a ```RainDrop```'s ```chars``` vector before incrementing the ```Y``` coordinate.
+I made the decision to add characters to the drop each loop to create a smooth falling effect as the drop enters the screen.
+When the drop reaches the bottom of the screen I begin to pop characters from the vector so it can exit the screen.

+I have excluded a set of ```if/else``` statements that determine the character's colour for simplicity.

 ## Problem Solving